 Fax: (425) 424-2585

 Though it's just 20 miles north of Seattle, Willows Lodge's pine forest location feels idyllic, not suburban.
-More than 50 Woodinville wineries are a five-minute drive away, and a new complex with restaurants and gourmet shops is being developed right down the road.
+More than 50 Woodinville wineries are a five-minute drive away, and a new complex with restaurants (sushi, Mexican, pizza) and about 20 tasting rooms is right down the road.
 After tastings, guests can traverse trails parallel to the Sammamish River or retire to the luxe spa for a soothing hot-stone massage.
 Local wines are poured in the evenings at the lodge's Fireside Cellars, and there's no need to go far for dinner.
-Two Wine Spectator Restaurant Award winners, the Herbfarm and the more casual Barking Frog, share the same wooded grounds.
+State star the Herbfarm and the more casual Barking Frog, which holds a Wine Spectator Award of Excellence for its wine list, share the same wooded grounds.

 Sips & Tips | Wine & Healthy Living